Phuket Vaccine

 Before getting vaccinated, there are a few things you can do to prepare:

-• Talk to your doctor: Discuss your vaccination needs and any concerns you may have.
+• Talk to your doctor: Discuss your vaccination needs, any concerns you may have, or consider getting a health checkup as well.

 • Bring your vaccination records: This will help ensure that you are up-to-date on your vaccinations.